Makah Whaling

 Once killed, the whale was brought to land where traditional ceremonies were performed.

-The whale was then chopped up and the products were divided between the villagers.
+The whale was then divided up and the products were shared among the villagers.

 Custom Search